MANAGING Accounts receivable

 - Ageing balance: accounts, invoices, divisions, sales, reasons for disputes, by history.

-- Outstandings: matured, unmatured, net, actual, risk.
+- Balance: past due, current, net, actual, risk.

-- Litigation and customer risk KPIs.
+- Dispute and customer risk KPIs.

-- Automatic lettering KPI.
+- Automatic matching KPI.

 Manage your teams' performance